Sed festival: Festivals throughout history

-Old Kingdom
+Early Dynastic Period and Old Kingdom

 There is clear evidence for early pharaohs celebrating the Heb Sed, such as the First Dynasty pharaoh Den and the Third Dynasty pharaoh Djoser.
 In the Pyramid of Djoser, there are two boundary stones in his Heb Sed court, which is within his pyramid complex.
 He also is shown performing the Heb Sed in a false doorway inside his pyramid.
 The two boundary stones would have functioned as symbolic reminders of Djoser's dominion over Upper and Lower Egypt, and their placement within his mortuary complex would allow the king to continue carrying out the Heb-Sed in perpetuity after his death.

 One of the earlier Sed festivals for which there is substantial evidence is that of the Sixth Dynasty pharaoh Pepi I Meryre in the South Saqqara Stone Annal document, as the document corroborates a reign of at least 40 years, despite its damage.
 In addition, there are alabaster containers commemorating Pepi I's first Sed festival.

 Given the subsequent First Intermediate Period, there is a lack of extant monuments and other manifestations of centralized state activity, creating a void of any evidence of a Sed festival after the Sixth Dynasty.

 Middle Kingdom

 During the Middle Kingdom, the power of the pharaoh became consolidated once again and monuments began to be built as they had previously in the Old Kingdom.

 Amenemhat I, based on evidence provided by foundation blocks in his pyramid, appears to have ruled coregent with his son Senusret I. Based upon the chronology presented by the monument, the 29th regnal year of Amenemhat I would have been the 10th regnal year of his son.
 Therefore, Amenemhat I would have been ineligible for a sed festival, at least per tradition.
+However, according to the Story of Sinouhe, it is recounted that preparations were underway for Amenemhat I to perform his first sed festival anyways before his assassination.

 During his independent reign, Senusret I is notable both for his erection of the White Chapel, a pavilion meant to commemorate his Heb Sed, and for his Sed festival celebration taking place in his 31st year, as opposed to his 30th.
 The chapel would subsequently be incorporated into the Festival Hall of Thutmose II and Amenhotep III's Third Pylon at Karnak.

 Notably, Amenemhat II, despite appearing to have ruled for approximately 35 years, did not appear to have any kind of Heb-Sed.